Non-loose torus knots: Introduction

 \subsection{General non-loose torus knots}

-From now on, we always assume that $|q| > p > 0$.
-In Section~\ref{thealgorithm}, we will give a simple algorithm to classify non-loose Legendrian representatives of any $(p,q)$--torus knot.
+From now on, we assume that $|q| > p > 0$.
+In Section~\ref{thealgorithm}, we will give a simple algorithm to classify non-loose Legendrian and transverse representatives of any $(p,q)$-torus knot.
+This algorithm is justified in Section~\ref{nonloosetorusknots} after a careful analysis of the tight contact structure on the complement of torus knots is carried out in Section~\ref{classificationoncomplement}.
+In Section~\ref{overview} will will outline the strategy for classifying non-loose torus knots to motivate the many technical results that are proven in the rest of Section~\ref{classificationoncomplement}.
+(To understand Section~\ref{overview}, one will need to read Section~\ref{pairsodecorated} and~\ref{subsec:pathsinFG} for the notation used, and possibly some earlier sections if one is not familiar with paths in the Farey graph.)
 In this section, we discuss the properties of the classifications that have a simple closed form.
-In particular, we will see that for non-loose Legendrian $(p,q)$--torus knots having $\tor=0$ and $\tb \geq pq$, there is a simple classification and such knots with $\tb<pq$ always destabilize.
-Thus the intricacies in our algorithm involve understanding when the representatives with $\tb=pq$ become the same or loose under stabilization.
-We will also see that there is always a simple classification for non-loose Legendrian knots with $\tor > 0$.
+The first observation from our classification concerns destabilizing non-loose Legendrian knots.